 Of the balance of NCOs and Sappers serving in 1861/62, 29 took their Army discharge in WA or other Australian States and some transferred to other companies.
-One man, Robert Lennox, was serving a sentence in Fremantle prison and another, James Armstrong, died two weeks before ship’s departure.
-Three men had been transferred to other Companies and Bartholomew Beckett had gone to Melbourne.
+One man, Robert Lennox, was serving a sentence in Fremantle prison and another, James Armstrong, died two weeks before ship’s departure and three men had been transferred to other Companies.
 Thus 36 men boarded the Lincelles with the local populace cheering them on (5).

 Also see sources & links

 (1) Wikipedia & Newspaper article from TROVE online.